José Alberto Castro

 José Alberto Castro (born José Alberto Sáinz Castro, 31 May 1963) is a Mexican producer and director.

 Biography

-He is the brother of actresses Verónica Castro, Beatriz Castro, telenovela producer Fausto Gerardo Sáinz, and uncle of Mexican singer Cristian Castro.
-Began his career in the production crew in the telenovela Mi pequeña Soledad.
+He is the brother of actresses Verónica Castro, Beatriz Castro, telenovela producer Fausto Gerardo Sáinz, and the uncle of Mexican singer Cristian Castro.
+He began his career in the production crew in the telenovela Mi pequeña Soledad.

-He was married to Angélica Rivera from 1994–2008, The couple had three daughters: Angélica Sofía (b.
-1996), Fernanda (b.
-1999) and Regina (b.
-2005).
+He was married to Angélica Rivera from 2004–2008; the couple had three daughters.
+The couple divorced in 2008, and their marriage was annulled by the Catholic Church.

 He worked as a producer of variety shows presented by Verónica Castro, such as the La movida (1991), Vero América va!
 (1992), En la noche (1994) and La tocada (1996).

 In 1993 debut as executive producer of telenovelas in Valentina starring Verónica Castro, Juan Ferrara and Rafael Rojas.